bakdata/kpops/docs/docs/developer/contributing.md

 ## Style

-We advise that you stick to our `pre-commit` hooks for code linting, formatting, and auto-generation of documentation.
-After you install them using `pre-commit install` they're triggered automatically during `git commit`.
-Additionally, you can manually invoke them with `pre-commit run -a`.
-In order for `dprint` to work, you have to manually [install](#markdown) it locally.
-It will work in the CI, so it is also possible to manually carry out formatting changes flagged by `dprint` in the CI and skip installing it locally.
+We advise that you stick to our Git hooks for code linting, formatting, and auto-generation of documentation.
+After you install them using `lefthook install` they're triggered automatically during `git` operations, such as commit or checkout.
+Additionally, you can manually invoke them with `lefthook run pre-commit --all-files`.
+Please also install the [`dprint`](https://dprint.dev/) formatter.

-### Python

-To ensure a consistent Python code style, we use [Ruff](https://docs.astral.sh/ruff/) for both linting and formatting.
-The official docs contain a guide on [editor integration](https://docs.astral.sh/ruff/integrations/).

-Our configuration can be found in [KPOps](https://github.com/bakdata/kpops)' top-level `pyproject.toml`.

-### Markdown

-To ensure a consistent markdown style, we use [dprint](https://dprint.dev)'s [Markdown code formatter](https://dprint.dev/plugins/markdown/).
-Our configuration can be found [here](https://github.com/bakdata/kpops/blob/main/dprint.json).

-### CSS

-To ensure a consistent CSS style, we use the [malva](https://github.com/g-plane/malva) [dprint](https://dprint.dev)'s plugin.
-Our configuration can be found [here](https://github.com/bakdata/kpops/blob/main/dprint.json).

-### TOML

-To ensure a consistent TOML style, we use [dprint](https://dprint.dev)'s [TOML code formatter](https://dprint.dev/plugins/toml/).
-Our configuration can be found [here](https://github.com/bakdata/kpops/blob/main/dprint.json).